7 Best Apps for Meal Planning

 This will help you find any recipe with suggested dishes or tap to save the recipe and even share meal ideas with friends and family.

-You can also add recipes to your organizer, make a grocery list and discover recipes with groceries you already have to lessen food waste.
+You can also add recipes to your organizer, make a grocery list, and discover recipes using groceries you already have to reduce food waste.

-BigOven is free, but you can sign up for the premium version for 2 dollars a month or 20 dollars a year.
+BigOven is free, but you can purchase the premium version for $2 a month or $20 a year.

 3. Eat This Much